-(o) Income tax
+(p) Income tax

-Income tax expense represents the sum of the tax currently payable and deferred tax.
+The income tax expense represents the sum of the tax currently payable and deferred tax.

 The tax currently payable is based on taxable profit for the financial year.
-Taxable profit differs from profit as reported in the consolidated statement of profit or loss and other comprehensive income because it excludes items of income or expense that are taxable or deductible in other financial years and it further excludes items that are not taxable or tax deductible.
-The Group's liability for current tax is calculated using tax rates (and tax laws) that have been enacted or substantively enacted in countries where the Company and subsidiaries operate by the end of the reporting period.
+Taxable profit differs from net profit as reported in the consolidated statement of profit or loss and other comprehensive income because it excludes items of income or expense that are taxable or deductible in other financial years and it further excludes items that are never taxable or deductible.
+The Group's liability for current tax is calculated using tax rates that have been enacted or substantively enacted by the end of the reporting period.